aydinmercan/aydinmercan.github.io/content/about.md

+---
-#+TITLE: About
+title: About
+---

-I am Aydin Mercan (=/ˈaɪdɪn merdʒan/=), a sophomore CEng student at TOBB ETU.
+I am Aydin Mercan (`/ˈaɪdɪn merdʒan/`), a sophomore CEng student at TOBB ETU.
 I am interested in security, cryptography and hardware description but I aim to share knowledge I stumble on from a broad of topics includings interests such as mathematics.

-* Gear
+# Gear

 Currently, I work on a Thinkpad E495 or my desktop.
 Those systems run Arch Linux since most sane distributions more or less work with similar toolchains.

-* Name
+# Name

 I have several legal variations of my name depending on where you ask me.
 However, Jaiden with any pronoun is fine by me.

+*This page will be expanded some time :p*